 By contrast snow can reflect up to 90% of UVR.
 So, whereas sunburn in December in skiers in the Alps on a cloudy day is unlikely, the same cannot be said in Spring.
 Most other surfaces reflect UVR poorly, although sand can reflect 15-30%.
 Remember reflection means that even in the shade you are still exposed to UVR.

 The above makes clear that variation in UVR reflects a number of factors, and is quite complicated.
 It is easy to fall into stereotypes such as all Australians have high sun exposure whereas people in Scotland do not.
 Reality is messier, and behaviour plays a large part in this variation.

 Within a population daily human exposure may vary 1000 fold throughout the year.
 This relates to seasonal variation in ambient UVR, differences in hobbies, shade seeking and holiday behaviour.
-The figure below shows average figures for contributions of different activities throughout the year for an average UK resident.
+The figure below shows average figures for the contribution of different activities throughout the year for an average UK resident.
 Person to person variation would need to be added to this.
-As a caricature, the Australian teenager who spends all his spare time gaming on a PC may get less exposure that the rugby mad kid from Llanelli (Wales) who spends most of his time perfecting his sidestep and drop goal.
+As a caricature, the Australian teenager who spends all his spare time gaming on a PC may get less exposure that the rugby mad kid from Llanelli who spends most of his time emulating Barry John, by perfecting his sidestep and drop goal.